Monday, July 05, 2021

 most commonly perfected by the

-prove, until finally these truths are turned inside out and
+until finally these truths were so turned inside out and

-upside down so that each is a flat-out fantasy, which, in its
+upside down that each would seem a flat-out fantasy.

 toward which his mother,